binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 401 Relevance

+Relevant evidence is admissible unless a statute or rules provide otherwise.
 Evidence is relevant if it has any tendency to make a fact of consequence more or less probable than it would be without the evidence.
 A fact of consequence is a fact that goes to prove or disprove an element of a claim, charge, defense, cause of action or theory of the case.
 This broad admissibility is to allow parties to bring in as much evidence as possible to help a jury or judge reach a fair and just determination.
 At the same time, Rule 401 supports efficiency by keeping the jury focused on relevant facts. [^2] [^3] [^4]

 Parties are not required to stipulate; Advisory Committee notes to Rule 401 observe that the fact which the evidence is offered to prove need not be in dispute.
 In other words, evidence is relevant even if it addresses a matter that the opponent concedes (stipulates).
 See *Old Chief v.
 United States*. [^5]